kpilszak/memory-game/README.md

 To run this project, open this in a new tab: <a href="https://kpilszak.github.io/memory-game/">https://kpilszak.github.io/memory-game/</a>

 ## Sources
-This project has been created thanks to Ania Kubów tutorial <a href="https://www.youtube.com/watch?v=tjyDOHzKN0w">Make MEMORY GAME in JavaScript, HTML and CSS for your portfolio</a> from Youtube.
+This project has been created with help from Ania Kubów tutorial <a href="https://www.youtube.com/watch?v=tjyDOHzKN0w">Make MEMORY GAME in JavaScript, HTML and CSS for your portfolio</a> from Youtube.